-Mahali Lab is a community-driven innovation lab started by the International Rescue Committee’s Airbel Center in Jordan, focused on fostering community engagement in identifying and solving challenges posed by long-term displacement.
-As a designer manager of Mahali, I helped design and implement the lab's tools and processes, identify community problems through design research, and train high-potential lab participants.
+Mahali Lab, started by the International Rescue Committee’s Airbel Center in Jordan, is a community-driven innovation lab focused on fostering community engagement in identifying and solving challenges posed by long-term displacement.
+As design manager of Mahali, I helped design and implement the lab's tools and processes, identify community problems through design research, and train high-potential lab participants.

 International Rescue Committee

 2017 - 2018